28 April 2014

 See Figures 2 and 3 for an illustration of the changes in the re-designed compiler.

-The beta version of the new compiler is currently available to all developers.
-You can use any of the following methods to start using the new compiler.
+In AIR 14, you can use any of the following methods to start using the new compiler.

 To start using the new compiler for packaging your IPA, use the –useLegacyAOT argument and set its value to no: